 The first comes from Johannes Comenius (aka Jan Amos Komensky), a prolific and influential educational theorist and reformer of the 17th century.
-His most well-known work -- unsurprising, considering that it was designed to be eminently accessible -- is the Orbis sensualium pictus ("The world in pictures"), first published in Nuremberg in 1658, but subsequently translated and published all over Europe.
+His most well-known work -- unsurprising, considering that it was designed to be eminently accessible -- is the Orbis sensualium pictus ("The world in pictures") first published in Nuremberg in 1658, but subsequently translated and published all over Europe.
 This ground-breaking educational work used conveniently annotated pictures to teach children (or any other reader, for that matter) about crucial aspects of the known world.
-(For more on Comenius, see this post from Bibliodyssey; and for an entertaining set of images from the Orbis, go here).
+(For more on Comenius, go here and here and for a set of images from the Orbis, go here).

-Here is the illustration of the "Museum," translated into English as "The Study" (the images come from Charles Hoole's English translation of the Orbis, first published in 1659 and often reprinted):
+Here is the illustration and the first page of the "Museum," translated into English as "The Study" (in Charles Hoole's English translation of the Orbis, first published in 1659 and often reprinted):

-And here's a transcription (I've transcribed the black letter type in simple roman, and underlined the roman-type terms that are numbered in the image):
+Here is a transcription of the complete description (I've transcribed the black letter type in simple roman, and underlined the roman-type terms that are numbered in the image):

 This Renaissance study looks familiar in many ways: the student sits, isolated from all potential distractions, alone in a dark room, reading his books (whether being "addicted" to your studies is a good or a bad thing is up to you -- and it's probably a fair measure of both).
 He -- and as the phrase "a part from men" shows, the early modern student was almost exclusively male -- does not merely read, though, for there is a multi-step process that he must undertake.The Study is a place where a Student, a part from men, sitteth alone, addicted to his Studies, whilst he readeth Books, which being within his reach, he layeth open upon a Desk, and picketh all the best things out of them into his own Manual, or marketh them in them with a dash, or a little star, in the Margent.
 Being to sit up late, he setteth a Candle, on a Candle-stick, which is snuffed with Snuffers; before the Candle he placeth a Screen, which is green, that it may not hurt his eye-sight; richer persons use a Taper, for a Tallow-Candle sticketh, and smoaketh.
 A Letter is wrapped up, writ upon, and sealed.
 Going abroad by night, he maketh use of a Lantern or a Torch.